Sexpo

 SEXPO is a health, sexuality and lifestyle exhibition that takes place in Australia, New Zealand, the United Kingdom, and South Africa.
-The first American SEXPO exhibition will take place in the United States in 2023.
+The first American SEXPO exhibition took place in the United States in 2023.
 Founded in 1995, the event has gone on to be held over 80 times nationally.
 SEXPO includes exhibitors, a health and wellness seminar theatre, special interest zones, amusements, bars, live stage entertainment, and will often feature celebrities and guests from the adult industry.

 History

 SEXPO was created in 1995 as a way of bringing adult health, sexuality, and lifestyle products and services into a safe, secure, and mainstream setting.
 The first ever SEXPO was held in 1996 at the Carlton Crest Hotel, Albert Park.
 Due to its overwhelming success, the event was moved to the Melbourne Convention & Exhibition Centre in 1997 where it has remained since.
 SEXPO has gone on to visit most capital cities of Australia, including many regional cities as well.